 - Tag It

 Regardless of whether guests are drinking alcoholic or nonalcoholic beverages, offer baskets of tie-on tags and a few pens so guests can label their glass and keep it with them throughout the day.
+You wouldn’t want to confuse sangria with fruit juice.

 - Keep It Simple